ujjwalguptaofficial/fortjs-doc/docs/tutorial/session-provider.md

 Description: "Customize session provider in fortjs"
 ---

-By default fortjs provides a memory session provider for development but its not good for production and not recommended to use.
-You must create your own session provider or use some packages if available.
+By default fortjs provides a memory session provider which stores all your data in memory & data is lost when nodejs process is stopped or restarted.

-A session provider is a class which implements the class - `SessionProvider`.
+You can create your own session provider & store it in database or wherever you want.
+A session provider is a class which extends the class - `SessionProvider`.

 Strcuture of SessionProvider is -